LukerCZ/digital-electronics-2/Project1/README.md

 ![image](https://user-images.githubusercontent.com/99397107/206248116-1297b669-9691-44b1-a153-a8a07bf2b787.png)

 On the picture above there are two output signals which are phased by 90 degrees between each other.
-If we compare both signals at the moment there can be two states: :Opposite values (A != B) - Encoder is rotating clockwise Same values (A = B) - Encoder is rotating counter-clockwise
+If we compare both signals at the moment there can be two states:

+Opposite values (A != B): Encoder is rotating clockwise

+Same values (A = B): Encoder is rotating counter-clockwise

+For better imagination you can see picture below:

 ![image](https://user-images.githubusercontent.com/99397107/206248205-ba340ce6-1494-4b53-9a13-c28b3af4bf72.png)